HarwinBorger/SpaceFramework/README.md

 .medium-only-site-padding
 .large-only-site-margin
 ```
-- Notice: `.small-` classes are not generated, you should the base class instead.
+- Notice: `.small-` classes are not generated, you should use the base class instead.
 However `.small-only-` classes can be used.

 #### Negative classes:
 This generates negative values like: `margin: -2rem;` instead of `margin: 2rem;`